Doctor of Philosophy

 You should hold a bachelor’s degree with first or upper second-class honours or a master's degree with a significant research component.

 If you intend to APPLY ONLINE for candidature you must upload a detailed research proposal with your online application.
+Guides on how to apply for domestic and international students can be found here:

 PhD students are expected to work independently with guidance from a primary supervisor and one or more associate supervisors on a research program or project that will make a substantial and original contribution to knowledge within the disciplines of nursing and midwifery.